davidmilanov-prog/highway-agents/README.md

 # Highway Agents

-Compare a Proximal Policy Optimization (PPO) driver with a Spiking Neural Network surrogate for autonomous control on a 2‑D racetrack.
+Comparing a Proximal Policy Optimization (PPO) driver with a Spiking Neural Network (SNN) surrogate for autonomous control on a 2‑D racetrack.

---

 ## Quick Start
 ```bash